More Than 100 Feared Dead After Plane Crashes Near Havana Airport

 Updated at 3:43 p.m.
 ET

 A plane carrying more than 100 people crashed shortly after takeoff from Havana's José Martí International Airport on Friday.
-The plane, a Boeing 737, had been destined for the city of Holguín when it crashed in a field shortly after noon.
+The plane, a Boeing 737, had been destined for the city of Holguín when it crashed on the wooded edge of a field shortly after noon.

 The state-run Granma news agency says at least 105 passengers were aboard along with an unspecified number of foreign crew, adding that it is believed at least three people survived the crash.
 The survivors have been hospitalized in critical condition, Granma reports.